EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/TableConventions.md

 Your table might be over indexed.
 The more you have the less performant insert, update & deletes are.
 A general rule of thumb is 5 indexes on a table.

 A general rule is to aim for 5 indexes per table, with around 5 columns or less on each index.
-This is not a set-in-stone rule, but if you go beyond the general rule you should ensure your are only creating indexes that are required for the SQL Server query workload.
+This is not a set-in-stone rule, but if you go beyond the general rule you should ensure you are only creating indexes that are required for the SQL Server query workload.
 If you have a read-only database, there will be no inserts, updates, or deletes to maintain on all those indexes.

 You or your DBA should implement an index tuning strategy like below.